Aliko2020/School-Management-System/README.md

 # School Management System Backend

 This is the backend API for a School Management System designed to handle day-to-day operations, built using Node.js, Express, and PostgreSQL.
-It provides RESTful endpoints for managing student, teacher, and user data.
+It provides RESTful endpoints for managing student, teacher, and user data.C

 ## Features